-- In the downloads for this lesson, you will find a flower PNG file.
-Download, unzip, and open that file now. - In the Menu Bar, choose File > Duplicate to create a copy.
-Click OK. - Close the original. - In the Menu Bar, choose Window > Images > Consolidate All to Tabs.
+- In the downloads for this lesson, there is a flower PNG file.
+Download, unzip, and open that file now. - In the Menu Bar, choose Image > Duplicate to create a copy.
+Click OK. - Close the original.

 Step Two: Recolor the Flower